lcaggio/Live-streaming-in-a-box/README.md

 	"url": "rtmp://a.rtmp.youtube.com/live2",
 	"resolution": "360p",
 	"bitrate": 100000,
+	"video": "picamera",
 	"audio": "1kHz",
 	"fps": 25,
 	"quality": null // use default
 }
 ```

-You can POST control data or GET it.
+You can POST or PUT control data or GET it.
 In either case, it will return the
 control data back again.
-To start or stop the streaming, PUT that, and
+To start or stop the streaming, GET that, and
 it will return a OK or Bad Request status depending on whether that's possible.

 There is also a generic webserver which will return anything under the document